 What evidence exists regarding the reliability and validity of the MHSIS score?

-Initial research evidence (Hammer & Spiker, in press) provides support for the reliability and validity of the MHSIS score within a community-dwelling U.S. adult sample who self-identified as currently dealing with a mental health concern.
+Initial research evidence (Hammer & Spiker, 2018) provides support for the reliability and validity of the MHSIS score within a community-dwelling U.S. adult sample who self-identified as currently dealing with a mental health concern.
 Importantly, the majority of respondents in this sample were White, educated women who had sought help in the past and were more willing than not to seek future help from a mental health professional, so the generalizability of these findings to other populations is not yet established (see Limitations header below).

 Regarding internal structure evidence of validity, a unidimensional model produced standardized factor loadings (and standardized residual variances) of .92 (.15), .91 (.15), and .92 (.16).
 Thus, the vast majority of the variance (R2) for each of the three items (85%, 83%, and 84%) was explained by a single factor, tentatively suggesting that a unidimensional model may provide an adequate fit in the dataset.
 This provided initial support for modeling the three-item MHSIS as a unidimensional instrument.